adtork/Lab-Virtual-Wan-Custom-Routing-BGP-over-IPSEC/README.md

 ```

 ## Take Aways
 We can see after creating the RT for Blue and Yellow, only those VMs in those custom route tables can ping each other.
-The branch, which is included in default route table, should be able to ping both Blue and Yellow because we are propogating to both route tables.
+The branch, which is included in default route table, should be able to ping both Blue and Yellow because we are propogating to both of those route tables.